spencerkingman/spenking-music/_posts/1000-01-06-fall-asleep-how-to.markdown

 Way up ahead

 `B F# G D E`
-Dreams, they complicate my life
+Dreams may complicate your life
 `B F# G D F`
-Dreams, they _compliment_ my life
+Dreams may _compliment_ your life

 Number five.
 Not / everybody / knows this one, but / when your eyes are / closed your bed does not stay / on the floor.
 It / floats around the / room or hovers / high above the / Earth.
 Its hard to see because / every time you / peek, the bed goes / back to where it / was.
 And six is / just pretend to be a / sleep.
 If none of / those things work, then / climb into your / parents' bed, or / better yet, your / sister's.
 How to...